jiaamasum/gub-academic/README.md

 ## File Structure

 Each problem is implemented in a separate Python file for clarity.
-The files are named as follows:
+The files are contains as follows:

 - Sum of odd and even numbers
 - Find the smallest number